besmarsh/Novel-Robotic-End-Effector/README.md

 This repository contains CAD models, control software, images, and videos associated with this work.

 This work was featured in the 23rd Annual Towards Autonomous Robotic Systems (TAROS) Conference - [DOI: 10.1007/978-3-031-15908-4_2](https://doi.org/10.1007/978-3-031-15908-4_2)

+Any use of or reference to this academic work must be properly referenced.